Foreman and SimPro Lightning: How They Fit Together

 SimPro's roadmap names 20+ specialist agents to follow.
 Chairman and CEO Fred Voccola framed the launch with a phrase worth quoting in full: "These aren't features.
 They're roles."

 For UK trade businesses, the timing matters.
 Two of the product lines now under the Lightning brand, Simpro Lightning and BigChange Lightning, already have a meaningful UK installed base.
 The change here isn't theoretical; it shows up in the next renewal cycle, the next product update, and the next conversation with whoever sells you the software.
-The result is that a lot of UK trade directors will be asked, by their teams, by their account managers, or by their own curiosity, what does this Lightning thing actually do, and do we need anything else?

 Foreman is built for the part that sits outside the CRM.

-He's an AI Employee.
-Not an agent, not a chatbot, not a workflow builder.
+He's an AI Employee, not an agent, not a chatbot, not a workflow builder.
 A hire who takes briefings, joins your team, and turns up tomorrow.
 He lives across SimPro, Microsoft Teams, WhatsApp, phone and email.
 He reads what your team can read, drafts what your team would draft, and never contacts a customer directly.
 Your team always presses send.

 The same four-roles framing applies across the rest of the work: